 Samantha Reis, a personal support graduate from Algonquin College, has 10 years of work experience in healthcare field.
 She worked in dementia and palliative care in a long-term care home for six years.
 Since 2015, Reis focused her work on the addictions field.
 She has always been drawn to the mental health and addictions aspect of health care, as she has personal and family history of addictions.

 Reis joined ARC’s team in February 2017 bringing personal, administrative, and management experience that allows her to work successfully and compassionately as the Continuing Care advocate until early 2019.
-She has moved into her new role as an Admissions Team Member at Aurora Recovery Centre.
+She has moved into her new role as an Admissions Coordinator at Aurora Recovery Centre.

 Admissions Coordinator – Interventionist, R.P.C.